Software Engineer Cover Letter: 5 Templates That Pass ATS in 2026 (With AI Tips)

 Frequently Asked Questions About Software Engineer Cover Letters

-Do software engineers need cover letters in 2026?
+Do software engineers actually need cover letters in 2026?

-How long should a software engineer cover letter be?
+How long should a software engineer cover letter be in 2026?

-Should I include code snippets or links in my cover letter?
+Should I include my GitHub link in my cover letter?

-Can I use the same cover letter for every software engineer job?
+Can I use the same cover letter for every software engineering job?

 Should I mention salary expectations in my cover letter?